-The social thought of the Church helps to understand this relational love proper to the family, as the Apostolic Exhortation Amoris Laetitia attempted to do, following in a great tradition, but with that tradition, also taking a step forward.
+The social thought of the Church helps to understand this relational love proper to the family, as I tried to do in the Apostolic Exhortation Amoris Laetitia, following in a great tradition, but also taking a step forward from it.

-One aspect I would like to highlight is that the family is the place of acceptance.
+One aspect I would like to stress is that the family is the place of acceptance.
 We don't talk about it much, but it is important.
 Its qualities manifest themselves in a special way in families where there are frail or disabled members.
 These families develop special virtues, which enhance the capacity for love and patient endurance in the face of life's difficulties.
-Let us think of the rehabilitation of the sick, the reception of migrants, and in general the social inclusion of those who are victims of marginalization, in all social spheres, especially in the world of work.
+We think of the rehabilitation of the sick, the reception of migrants, and in general the social inclusion of those who are victims of marginalization, in all social spheres, especially in the world of work.
 Integrated home care for the severely disabled sets in motion a caring capacity in family members that is able to respond to the specific needs of each individual.
-Let us also think of families that generate benefits for society as a whole, including adoptive and foster families.
-The family - as we know - is the main antidote to poverty, both material and spiritual, as it is also to the problem of the demographic winter or irresponsible motherhood and fatherhood.
+Think also of families that generate benefits for society as a whole, including adoptive and foster families.
+The family - as we know - is the main antidote to poverty, both material and spiritual, as it is also to the problem of demographic winter or irresponsible motherhood and fatherhood.
 These two things should be stressed.
 The demographic winter is a serious matter.
 Here in Italy, it is a serious matter compared to other countries in Europe.
 It cannot be ignored - it is a serious matter.
 And irresponsible motherhood and fatherhood is another serious matter that must be taken into account to help prevent it from happening.